crxxtian/NCAE-CyberGames25/README.md

 # NCAE-CyberGames25
-Scripts and Playbook Repo for NCAE Spring 2025.
+Scripts and Playbook Repo for the Illinois State University Cybersecurity Club participating in the NCAE Spring 2025.